Southwest Pennsylvania: Eating Butler

 By Habeeb Salloum

-Its owner and chef, Bill Atkinson, explained that his dream was to own a loud and fun restaurant, approachable to all but with a twist by having the most tasty and creative food in Butler County.
+Its owner and chef, Bill Atkinson, explained that his dream was to own a loud and fun restaurant, approachable to all but with a twist by having the tastiest and creative food in Butler County.

 Tacos are now Hare Tacos made with coffee-rubbed rabbit; nachos are offered as Barbequed Pork Nachos packed filled with pulled pork; a salad called ‘Ugly Duckling’ is a misnomer except for the fact that it is made with duck bacon, candied almonds, apple and spinach.
 But there is nothing ugly about it!
 The unbelievable Born on the Bayou burger, dressed with spinach, caramelized onions, and smoked gouda cheese sauce, these and more make the Chop Shop in demand by the local community as well as visitors.

-Its ambiance adds to the flavour of the place – a complete open kitchen without a microwave in sight and a potpourri of car and garage memorabilia has made this place a centre for experiencing the best of what one man’s culinary ingenuity can do to mark his county as one of the best in food.
+Its ambiance adds to the flavor of the place – a completely open kitchen without a microwave in sight and a potpourri of car and garage memorabilia has made this place a center for experiencing the best of what one man’s culinary ingenuity can do to mark his county as one of the best in food.

 We toured the mill guided by the owner John Zanella, who was proud of his mill and for the continuation of milling buckwheat.
 As he explained, Butler County was at one time called ‘Buckwheat County’ and by maintaining the tradition of milling this product, he is keeping history alive.
 Although the mill, built originally in 1897 experienced a major fire in the late 19th century and numerous renovations over the decades, it still churns out those products that are on demand by the local population.